pranavpeter2050/community/README.md

 When testing the Push Notification functionality as seen in this [video](https://www.udemy.com/course/pwa-with-vuejs-quasar-firebase/learn/lecture/21260346#overview), we seen that the `/createPost` request is being fired twice.
 To solve this folloe this github thread [here](https://github.com/GoogleChrome/workbox/issues/1480#issuecomment-579948965).

+## Desktop Browsers - Testing & Fixing

+Prod Firebase app URL: <https://community-9b01c.web.app>

+### Firefox testing

+If we try to access the above URL in Firefox, we are not ablew to see the appInstall prompt.
+If we visit the **Mozilla Mdn web docs** [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeinstallprompt_event#browser_compatibility), we can see that Firefox doesn't support the `beforeinstallprompt` event.

+When a post was created in Chrome, apparently, the notification from Firefox was not shown.
+Check [here](https://caniuse.com/push-api).
+From there, we see that all three browsers, chrome, edge, firefox need to *Require full browser to be running to receive messages*.

+Finally, if we try to create Post offline on Firefox, we find that it is not possible.
+Check [here](https://caniuse.com/background-sync) to confirm if Firefox supports `background-sync`.

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.